JuzouSatoru2/NextJs-Website/docs/TechnologieStack.md

 All Node Packages installed globaly and used in this project.

-- node-minify for file minification
+- clean-css-cli and uglify-es for file minification
 - readme-md-generator for the Readme

 ## Npm Packages